thepoly/docs/Style Guide.md

 The food court in the center of the 1000-level of the Rensselaer Union.
 Currently home to Thunder Mountain Curry, The Halal Shack, Collar City Grill, and Cusato's Pizza, numerous establishments have come and gone over the years, including Chester's Chicken, Fire & Spice, and SubConnection.

 #### RCS ID
-Short for *Rensselaer Computing System Userid* (note that "userid" is one word).
+Short for *Rensselaer Computing System Userid* (note that "userid" is one word and is the text before your email).
 Use *RCS ID* on all references.

 #### recipe
 See [fractions](#fractions) for how to refer an amount of ingredient.
 Use the common abbreviations for measurements, e.g. *cup*, *Tbsp.*, *tsp.*, *oz.* See the [Bon Appétit website](#https://www.bonappetit.com/recipes) for all things recipe formatting.